 New babies don't come with an instruction manual, but they do leave clues about the state of their health.
 Hiding in a baby's diaper is a wealth of information, and many new parents understandably find themselves spending a lot of time and energy trying to decode the messages left for them -- the amount, the color, the consistency -- and what it all means.

-So what does the content of a baby's diaper say about his or her health?
+So what does the content of a baby's diaper say about their health?
 And when should you be worried about what's in the diaper?
 Here's expert advice.

 How Much Poop Is Normal?